 Most citizens of the UK would prefer a bank-issued financial app

-When asked whose app they would deem more trustworthy, 61% of Britons claimed they’d trust an app provided by their bank more, while 30% said they would favour an app designed by a technology provider.
+When asked whose app they would deem more trustworthy, 61% of Brits claimed they’d trust an app provided by their bank more, while 30% said they would favour an app designed by a technology provider.
 8% of people felt unsure or simply didn’t know.
 It’s worth mentioning that 21% of UK citizens that are already digital bank customers identified low saving rates as their biggest concern.

 Savings Statistics UK: Conclusion